Texas LLC: how to start an LLC in Texas

 - Mail filing: 5-7 business days

-- Expedited processing: Available for additional fees, with same-day processing possible for online filings
+- Expedited processing: Available for additional fees, with same-day or 2-hour options

 Costs Overview